andreabellome/saturn_moon_tours/README.md

 dtCode = toc(dtCode); % --> total computational time
 ```

 Finally, one saves the workspace with a user-defined name (please modify accordingly).
 Be careful that this name matches the one that is used in next test case (i.e., TG exploration).
+Notice that all the relevant variables are saved in a structure called ```INPUT``` that will be used in next scripts.

 ```matlab
 % --> choose a name and save the databases